Reading Time: 6 minutes

 Food Phobia Treatment

-SED or ‘Selective Eating Disorder’ (also known as Avoidant Restrictive Food Intake Disorder or ARFID) is a phobia associated with foods; rather than animals, objects or processes.
+Avoidant Restrictive Food Intake Disorder or ARFID is a phobia associated with foods; rather than animals, objects, or processes.
 It should not be confused with ‘fussy eating’, a behaviour commonly observed during a conservative phase of a child’s development.
-Fussy eaters are often merely picky or play on the preferential treatment or special attention they get; but they are not phobic.
+Fussy eaters are often merely picky or play on the preferential treatment or the special attention they get, but they are not phobic.

 what cause arfid? | girl looking at food in wonder